 The Ocean in Hawaii is very similar.
-It can at times be incredibly peaceful and serene, an ocean of stunning Topaz calm and quiet.
-It is hard to imagine is as anything but safe.
+It can at times be incredibly peaceful and serene, an ocean of stunning Topaz, calm, and quiet.
+It is hard to imagine it as anything but safe.
 It can also be a wild and uncontrollable monster.
 And it can do this in an instant.
 The big worry is Rouge Waves.
 Waves can travel a long way out on the ocean and they travel at different speeds.
 Sometimes one wave catches another and they become one big wave.
-Some times this happens a few times and they become one giant wave.
+Sometimes this happens a few times and they become one giant wave.

-These rogue waves can hit at a moments notice, even on calm water.
+These rogue waves can hit at a moment’s notice, even on calm water.
 This can knock a person straight off their feet and drag them out to see in seconds.
-One the rocks it is even more dangerous as the person then has no way to get back out of the ocean.
+On the rocks, it is even more dangerous as the person then has no way to get back out of the ocean.
 If this sounds alarmist then you are right that it is a rare occurrence, but it does happen more often than you think.

 As said, this is all easily protected against just keep your eye on the ocean!

-For the most part, when snorkeling it’s impossible to no to turn your back on the ocean you are within it, consumed by it, so it’s not applicable, but any ocean activity will require you to approach and enter the ocean and its this point where the vigilance mus occour…and yes we have been bowled over numerous times by unexpected waves.
+For the most part, when snorkeling it’s impossible to not turn your back on the ocean you are within it, consumed by it, so it’s not applicable, but any ocean activity will require you to approach and enter the ocean and its this point where the vigilance must occur…and yes we have been bowled over numerous times by unexpected waves.

 The next big danger for snorkelers